 Although the karst landscape may provide the most dramatic features, the park also boasts one of the best oak woodlands in the Missouri Ozarks, with almost 3,000 acres preserved in Ha Ha Tonka Oak Woodland Natural Area.
 The wooded landscape features prairie grasses of little bluestem and Indian grass that flourish among gnarled post oak, black oak, white oak and black hickory, some that are more than 300 years old.
 The landscape provides an ever-changing show of wildflowers such as Indian paintbrush, yellow coneflower, blazing star and aromatic aster.
 Scattered around the landscape area are open, rocky glades that support plants and animals that are similar to those of southwestern United States.

-Throughout the woodlands, visitors may see a broad-head skink, five-lined skink, northern fence lizard or six-lined racerunner scurrying over rocks and logs.
-Prairie scorpion and Missouri tarantula can be found on the glades.
+Throughout the woodlands, visitors may see a broad-headed skink, five-lined skink, northern fence lizard, or six-lined racerunner scurrying over rocks and logs.
+Striped bark scorpions and Missouri tarantulas can be found on the glades.
 Woodland birds like red-headed woodpecker, summer tanager, blue-gray gnatcatcher, black-and-white warbler and eastern wood-peewee can be spotted among the scattered oaks and hickories.
 Several trails lead visitors through this area.

 The park’s woodlands are managed and restored to their historic natural condition through the use of carefully planned prescribed burns.
 These prescribed burns emulate the historic wildfires that often swept through the Ozarks, maintaining an open landscape.
 The controlled fires help restore the natural life cycle of the woodlands by releasing nutrients into the soil and by controlling invading brush that would crowd out the native woodland plants.